 - The first organ transplant (kidney) in BC was performed in 1968 at Vancouver General Hospital.

-- Close to 500 British Columbians are currently on the wait list for an organ transplant – the need far outweighs the number of organs available for transplant.
+- Over 500 British Columbians are currently on the wait list for an organ transplant – the need far outweighs the number of organs available for transplant.

 - Some organs that could be available for transplant are lost because the decision of the loved one is not known by their family.